-Imagine immense ancient dune systems formed by wind, water & waves, pristine Moreton Bay Marine Park complete with ship wreck snorkelling, 27 different plan communities including mangroves, melaleuca swamps, heath & eucalypt woodlands as well as a strong indigenous history & remnants of WW2 historical sites – what an amazing school camp destination that would be!
+Imagine immense ancient dune systems formed by wind, water & waves, pristine Moreton Bay Marine Park completed with shipwreck snorkelling, 27 different plants communities including mangroves, melaleuca swamps, heath & eucalypt woodlands as well as a strong indigenous history & remnants of WW2 historical sites – what an amazing school camp destination that would be!

 Read on to discover all the amazing experience options that a school camp on Moreton Island has to offer!